Yamawaki Masataka: World War II and its aftermath, 1942–1951

 On the other hand, Yamawaki was brutal in enforcing military law, requiring locals to do forced labor for the army and repressing dissent.
 Military tribunals that he authorized often handed down death sentences to both POWs and civilians.
 These actions caused the 1943 Jesselton revolt, a local resistance movement of guerrillas from diverse backgrounds.
 Yamawaki ordered the destruction of whole villages to defeat the rebellion, massacring over 400 people.
 An Australian investigation carried out after the war concluded that he had instituted a "general policy of extortion and oppression toward the native population".

-The Borneo Garrison Army operated the Sandakan camp, which held Australian POWs who had been captured at the Fall of Singapore.
+The Borneo Defence Army operated the Sandakan camp, which held Australian POWs who had been captured at the Fall of Singapore.
 Under Yamawaki's guidance, POWs were forced to do hard labor, denied medicine, and routinely beaten by guards.
 He cut rations for the POWs to starvation levels in June 1944, resulting in hundreds of deaths.
 This was partly done in anticipation of food scarcity, but was also a deliberate move to weaken the POWs physically in case they attempted a rebellion once Allied soldiers landed on the island.
 One of his final orders before leaving his post was to approve a plan to relocate these POWs to Ranau, which would lead directly to the Sandakan Death Marches.
 Though these plans were not put into effect until after he left Borneo, he has been deemed the man most responsible for the death marches by both researcher Richard Wallace Braithwaite and historian Yuki Tanaka.

-At Yamawaki's request, the Borneo Garrison Army was rechristened as the Thirty-Seventh Army in September 1944 in preparation for a potential Allied attack.
+At Yamawaki's request, the Borneo Defence Army was rechristened as the Thirty-Seventh Army in September 1944 in preparation for a potential Allied attack.
 At this point, he was promoted to general, the highest rank in the Imperial Japanese Army except for the largely ceremonial rank of field marshal.
 Soon after, he was relieved of command and flown to Japan to advise the General Staff.
 In May 1945, he was again decommissioned.